Stocks slump on Wall Street as oil, inflation worries rise

 “To an extent, this inflation report doesn’t matter much,” said Brian Jacobsen, senior investment strategist at Allspring Global Investments.

-“The Fed will likely acknowledge the higher food and energy costs, but also acknowledge that there’s little to nothing that monetary policy can do about it,” he said as oil and wheat prices keep rising following Russian President Vladimir Putin's decision to invade Ukraine.
+“The Fed will likely acknowledge the higher food and energy costs, but also acknowledge that there’s little to nothing that monetary policy can do about it,” he said as oil and wheat prices have surged following Russian President Vladimir Putin's decision to invade Ukraine.
 “Monetary policy can’t get Putin to back down.”

 Continued market volatility is likely in the days ahead as the conflict rages in Ukraine.